Hua Guofeng's cult of personality: Appointment and political doctrine

 When the founder of the People's Republic of China and first Chairman of the Chinese Communist Party, Mao Zedong, died in 1976 his newly appointed successor, Hua Guofeng, was relatively unknown to the public at the start of his rule.
-In late 1976 Hua Guofeng launched a nationwide campaign to criticize the Maoist political faction "The Gang of Four" and rehabilitate some of those punished during the Cultural Revolution, restoring over 4600 disgraced cadres between October 1976 and December 1978.
+In late 1976, Hua Guofeng launched a nationwide campaign to criticize the Gang of Four after their purge and arrest and rehabilitated some of those punished during the Cultural Revolution, restoring over 4600 disgraced cadres between October 1976 and December 1978.
 Deng Xiaoping was also rehabilitated in July 1977, marking significant changes in the Central Committee's composition.

 Hua famously stated; "We will resolutely uphold whatever policy decisions Chairman Mao made, and unswervingly follow whatever instructions Chairman Mao gave," later mockingly referred to as the "Two Whatevers (两个凡是)."
 Hua was criticized for his perceived blind obedience.
 He initiated the first National College Entrance Examination since the Cultural Revolution.
 In 1978, Hua played a key role in drafting a new state constitution, which aimed to restore some rule of law and planning mechanisms, though it retained some elements of Mao's continuous revolution theory.

 Building of a personality cult

 Hua Guofeng attempted to establish a cult of personality by closely associating himself with Mao Zedong's legacy.
 He adopted Mao's style, including his distinctive hairstyle, and often emulated Mao's public demeanor.
 State media and propaganda were employed extensively to project Hua as Mao's rightful successor, positioning him as the new helmsman of the revolution.

-Hua also leveraged Mao's supposed endorsement, prominently featuring the phrase "With you in charge, I’m at ease," which was attributed to Mao, to legitimize his leadership.
+Hua also leveraged Mao's supposed endorsement, prominently featuring the phrase "With you in charge, I'm at ease," which was attributed to Mao, to legitimize his leadership.
 This endorsement was heavily promoted to reinforce his authority and connection to Mao.

 Additionally, Hua sought to embed his image into the daily lives of Chinese citizens.
 Schools, government offices, and public institutions were required to display his portrait alongside Mao's.
 He also revised the national anthem to incorporate Mao's name and the Communist Party, reflecting a shift towards a more ideologically driven tone.

 Hua in Rennes in April 1979.
 He had lost his position as paramount leader six months earlier.